wptide/docs/docs/hello.md

 ![](architecture-diagram.png)

 ## Working with Tide

-_[A transition to the next sections - explain various use cases, eg. user can search for plugins & themes, install Tide locally, etc.]_
+_[Note: This is a transition to next sections, it needs to be elaborated in more detail yet, links added, etc.]_

+Tide is actively developed.
+Currently you can:

+* [search for plugins & themes](search.md) on this site and see their audits
+* install Tide locally
+* install Tide and deploy it to Google Cloud Platform

+In the future you will be able to use Tide as a service - use it to test your plugins or themes during development.